 TGax Editor: Insert a new subclaus at the end of this subclause as follows(#CID 824, 2388):

+9.3.1.23.3 BSRP variant

+The BSRP variant Trigger frame format is as defined in Figure 9-51a (Trigger frame).

+The Common Info field of the BSRP variant Trigger frame is as defined in Figure 9-51b (Common Info field) and the Trigger Dependent Common Info field is not present.

+The Per User Info field of the BSRP variant Trigger frame is as defined in Figure 9-51c (Per User Info field) and the Trigger Dependent Per User Info field is not present.

 9.4.2.213 HE Capabilities element

 TGax Editor: Insert a “A-BSR Support” bit in Figure 9-554b (HE Capabilities element)(#CID 824, 93, 1067, 2388)

 TGax Editor: Insert a new paragraph at the end of this subclause as follows(#CID 824, 93, 1067, 2388):

+The A-BSR Support subfield indicates support by an AP for receiving an (A-) MPDU that contains BSR in the A-Control subfield and support by a non-AP STA for generating an (A-) MPDU that contains BSR in the A-Control subfield.
+The A-BSR Support subfield is set to 1 when the STA supports BSR A-Control field functionality; otherwise it is set to 0.(#824, 93, 1067, 2388)

 9.2.4.5.6 Queue Size subfield

 TGax Editor: Change the paragraphs below as follows(#CID 172):

 The Queue Size subfield is an 8-bit field that indicates the amount of buffered traffic for a given TC or TS at the STA sending this frame.
-The Queue Size subfield is present in QoS Data frames sent by non-AP STAs with bit 4 of the QoS Control field equal to 1.
-The AP may use information contained in the Queue Size subfield to determine the TXOP duration assigned to the STA.
+The Queue Size subfield is present in QoS Data and QoS Null frames sent by non-AP STAs with bit 4 of the QoS Control field equal to 1.
+The AP can use information contained in the Queue Size subfield to determine the TXOP duration assigned to the STA or to determine the UL resources assigned to the HE STA (see 25.5.2 (UL MU operation)).

-The queue size value is the total size, rounded up to the nearest multiple of 256 octets and expressed in units of 256 octets, of all MSDUs and A-MSDUs buffered at the STA (excluding the MSDU or A-MSDU of the present QoS Data frame) in the delivery queue used for MSDUs and A-MSDUs with TID values equal to the value in the TID subfield of this QoS Control field.
+The queue size value is the total size, rounded up to the nearest multiple of 256 octets and expressed in units of 256 octets, of all MSDUs and A-MSDUs buffered at the STA (excluding the MSDU or A-MSDU of the present QoS Data frame sent by a non-HE STA and including the MSDUs or A-MSDUs contained in the present (A-) MPDU sent by an HE STA) in the delivery queue used for MSDUs and A-MSDUs with TID values equal to the value in the TID subfield of this QoS Control field.
 A queue size value of 0 is used solely to indicate the absence of any buffered traffic in the queue used for the specified TID.
 A queue size value of 254 is used for all sizes greater than 64 768 octets.
 A queue size value of 255 is used to indicate an unspecified or unknown size.
-If a QoS Data frame is fragmented, the queue size value may remain constant in all fragments even if the amount of queued traffic changes as successive fragments are transmitted.
+If a QoS Data frame is fragmented and is not carried in an A-MPDU, the queue size value can remain constant in all fragments even if the amount of queued traffic changes as successive fragments are transmitted.
+If a QoS Data frame is fragmented and is carried in an A-MPDU, the queue size value is set as defined in 10.13.1 (A-MPDU contents).

 10.13 A-MPDU operation